Holbox: Mexico’s Most Stunning Beach You’ve (Probably) Never Heard Of

 Last on the list is Isla de la Pasión, another small piece of land that’s much closer to the town of Holbox than Isla Pájaros.
 There’s not really anything too special about this one, but your tour guides will give you about half an hour to explore this island on foot.

-Those are the two tours I recommend at least considering for a trip to Holbox.
-There were also a number of signs for horseback riding tours, and in the summer months, you can take a tour to see the whale sharks that come to these waters each year.
-All this activity is probably going to leave you pretty hungry, so read on to learn about the dining options once you get back to town!
+Bioluminescence and Tres Islas are the two tours I recommend considering for a trip to Holbox.
+There were also a number of signs for horseback riding tours, and in the summer months, you can take a tour to see the whale sharks that pass through this part of the Caribbean.
+All this activity will probably you pretty hungry, so read on to learn about the dining options once you get back to town!

 I’ll be the first to admit that Holbox’s main attraction is its beach, and the food simply didn’t compare to the culinary experience I had on my recent trip to Oaxaca.
 With that said, there are still a bunch of interesting places to try in town, and most of the seafood I had here ended up being pretty good.
 Food prices here seemed to be a bit higher in general than in other places in Mexico, but that’s not too surprising since most ingredients probably have to be be brought to the island via truck and ferry.

 The easiest and most touristy option for meals is to eat (and drink) at one of the many bars or restaurants along Holbox’s beach.
 It’s pretty much what you’d expect: sort of expensive but well-made drinks along with burgers, wings, and standard seafood offerings.
-I’d say try one or two of these establishments, but don’t forget about all the restaurants near the main square!
+I’d say try one or two of these establishments, but remember that there are also a lot of restaurants near the main square!